spine-examples/server-quickstart/README.md

 ### The `server` Module

 1. Describes the business rules for Spine entities, such as Aggregates, in Java.
-`TaskAggregate` class implements the `Task` aggregate by handling the `CreateTask` command and applying the produced `TaskCreated` event.
+See the `TaskAggregate` which handles the `CreateTask` command and applies the produced `TaskCreated` event.

 2. Plugs the `model` into the infrastructure:
    * configures the storage;